 - Type “Select Disk X” and press Enter.
 Here X is the number indicating the USB flash Drive or SD card.

 The resulting table will list the currently available devices.
 But which is your USB drive?
 Disk 0 will be your computer’s system drive.
 This is the one that Windows is installed on.
 If you have multiple partitions, these will be sequentially numbered.
 Note that the size is displayed for each disk.
 With a USB flash device connected, (which will be Disk 1 or higher) you should be able to identify it by its comparatively low capacity.

 - Enter “attributes disk clear readonly”.

-Conclusion: This method can only be useful if your USB Flash drive is write protected beacuse of software error.
-A physical error leads to the permanaent damage to you USB Flash media.
-Still you can give it a try and see if the problem is solved.
+Conclusion: This method can only be useful if your USB Flash drive is write-protected because of a software error.
+A physical error leads to permanent damage to your USB Flash media.
+Still, you can give it a try and see if the problem is solved.